Buying vs. Renting and Your Taxes

-When you are considering a home purchase, it is important to understand all the various benefits (and possible downsides) to your decision.
-A major benefit that comes from ownership – one many first-time buyers are unaware of – is the tax benefits that come with buying.
-Once you purchase your home, you will be able to take advantage of several tax benefits that renters do not have access to.
+When you’re considering a home purchase, it’s important to understand all the various benefits (and possible downsides) to your decision.
+A major benefit that comes from ownership is the tax benefits that come with buying.
+Purchase your home and you’ll be able to take advantage of several tax benefits that renters do not have access to.

 4 Tax Benefits From Ownership That You Don’t Get As A Renter